RHagenson/2019-01-03-UNO/_episodes/09-organization.md

 ~~~
 {: .bash}

-(Remember to replace the `2017_10_27` with your workshop date.)
+(Remember to replace the `2017_10_27` with your today's date.)

 From the `nano` screen, you can use your cursor to navigate, type, and delete any redundant lines.

 > ## Navigating in Nano
 >